parhlesaadu/freeCodeCamp/python/scientific-computing/README.md

 ## Luhn Algorithm
 The Luhn algorithm is as follows:
-- From the right to left, double the value of every second digit; if the product is greater than 9, sum the digits of the products.
+- From the right to left, double the value of every second digit; if the product is greater than 9, sum the digits of the product.
 - Take the sum of all the digits.
 - If the sum of all the digits is a multiple of 10, then the number is valid; else it is not valid.